NathanBak/go-server-with-new-relic/README.md

 ### Running the Server
 From the project root run `go run .`

+### Building the Docker image
+From the project root run `docker build .`

+If you would prefer to use a pre-build image, see [https://hub.docker.com/repository/docker/bakchoy/go-server-with-new-relic/general](https://hub.docker.com/repository/docker/bakchoy/go-server-with-new-relic/general).

 ### Prerequisites
 - Go (see the [go.mod](https://github.com/NathanBak/go-server/blob/755e067fd4b192641c8478422a49549e316e137c/go.mod#L3) file for the correct version)
 - Git